 Store an all-purpose earthquake kit in a shed outside your house in case you have to make a quick exit and the building is too dangerous to re-enter.
 Storing some or all of these supplies in your car is important if you travel frequently or if you live in a tsunami zone and expect the roads to be passable.
 Your all-purpose earthquake kit should include:

 Essential for survival, water can be stored in plastic containers in your shed or other outbuilding.
 Ensure you have one gallon per person per day and change it once a year.
-You can also include water filters like the LifeStraw in your kit so that you can make ready use of rain collected off the roof, from local streams or ditches, or from shallow wells.
+You can also include water filters or an emergency solar still in your kit so that you can make ready use of rain collected off the roof, from local streams or ditches, or from shallow wells.

 Your house’s pressure tank, hot water tank, and pipes are also good sources of water if the house is safe to access.
 Open a tap up high to allow air into the system and collect water at tap located in a low point in the house or at an outside tap.